sheeeng/astro-microvm-nix/README.md

 Check `networkctl status virbr0` for the DHCP leases of the nested MicroVMs.
 They listen for ssh with an empty root password.

-### Experimental: run graphical applications in cloud-hypervisor with Wayland forwarding
+### Experimental: run graphical applications with graphics support

+On Linux with cloud-hypervisor and Wayland forwarding:
 ```shell
 nix run microvm#graphics neverball
 ```

+On macOS with vfkit, enable graphics with `microvm.graphics.enable = true`.

 ## Commercial support